diskuv/dkml-ghmirror/contributors/index.rst

 - flexdll
     `FlexDLL <https://github.com/alainfrisch/flexdll#readme>`_ for expert users who are creating dynamic plugins

-and it also includes some C-language components for the cross-platform tooling we will be releasing in the future:

-- cmake
-    `CMake <https://cmake.org/>`_, the standard high-level build tool for C and C++ projects
-- ninja
-    `Ninja <https://ninja-build.org/>`_, a low level build tool primarily for C projects
-- vcpkg
-    `vcpkg <https://vcpkg.io>`_, a C/C++ package manager for acquiring and managing libraries

 The *Diskuv OCaml* distribution will automatically install the following components if missing from your system:

 - git